NEW YORK (Reuters) - Are modern men and women born to run, or must our 21st century bodies be carefully cross-trained to stay fit and healthy?

 For the runner seeking greater efficiency, Forster prefers a series of running-related drills - among them arm swings that target the pendulum-like motion and knee-high drills, which he described as prancing “like a Clydesdale horse.”

-Dr. Lewis Maharam, a former medical director of the New York City Marathon and author of “Running Doc’s Guide to Healthy Running,” said that, while many exercises can make you more efficient, the beauty of running is that you don’t need to do them.
+Dr. Lewis Maharam, medical director of the New York City Marathon and author of “Running Doc’s Guide to Healthy Running,” said that, while many exercises can make you more efficient, the beauty of running is that you don’t need to do them.

 “Running is the best sport there is.
 All you need is a good pair of running shoes and shorts, and out you go,” Maharam said.
 “Cross training isn’t really necessary.
 Professional athletes do it because it makes you faster, but the best people will tell you that a nice warm-up and a good flexibility program for your lower extremities is basically all you need.”